 Now, according to that passage above, we read that Jesus was called Emmanuel which means God is with us.
-However, we also know that Jesus emptied himself and became fully flesh and blood like us.
+However, as said before, he emptied himself and became fully flesh and blood like us.
 Also, we know that Jesus was without sin and was filled with the Spirit of God as well.
 For we read: “And John bare record, saying, I saw the Spirit descending from heaven like a dove, and it abode upon him.
 And I knew him not: but he that sent me to baptize with water, the same said unto me, Upon whom thou shalt see the Spirit descending, and remaining on him, the same is he which baptizeth with the Holy Ghost.”
 (John 1:32-33) Therefore, “For he whom God hath sent speaketh the words of God: for he giveth not the Spirit by measure.”
 (John 3:34)

-So, all those who have seen Jesus have also seen the Holy Spirit at work within him.
+So, all those who have seen Jesus have also seen the Spirit of God at work within him.
 And we know that Jesus was a clear image of the character of God.
 “Who is the image of the invisible God, the firstborn of every creature” (Colossians 1:13-15) Therefore, Jesus can rightly say: “Have I been so long time with you, and yet hast thou not known me, Philip? he that hath seen me hath seen the Father; and how sayest thou then, Shew us the Father?
 Believest thou not that I am in the Father, and the Father in me? the words that I speak unto you I speak not of myself: but the Father that dwelleth in me, he doeth the works.”
 (John 14:9-10) So, Jesus said it’s God the Father who speaks and works through him.
 Therefore, God’s character is embodied or expressed in the mortal body of Christ.
 And let’s remember that Jesus was called the “Lion of the tribe of Judah” as well in Revelation 5:5.
-So, does that make Jesus a literal lion?
-Of course not.
-So, just because he is called Emmanuel (God with us), doesn’t make him equal to God.
+However, we know that this wouldn’t make Jesus a literal lion.
+Therefore, just because he is called Emmanuel (God with us), doesn’t make him of the same nature or equal to God.

 “Then answered the Jews and said unto him, What sign shewest thou unto us, seeing that thou doest these things?
 Jesus answered and said unto them, Destroy this temple, and in three days I will raise it up.”
 (John 2:18-19)

 So, according to those passages above, God the Father was the one who raised up Jesus.
-And let’s remember the prophecy of David concerning Christ which reads: “Because thou wilt not leave my soul in hell, neither wilt thou suffer thine Holy One to see corruption.”
-(Psalm 16:10, Acts 2:27) So: “When therefore he was risen from the dead, his disciples remembered that he had said this unto them; and they believed the scripture, and the word which Jesus had said.”
+So: “When therefore he was risen from the dead, his disciples remembered that he had said this unto them; and they believed the scripture, and the word which Jesus had said.”
 (John 2:22) So, they “believed the scripture” which would include both what Peter mentioned in Acts 2:27 and what David said in Psalm 16:10.
-And sense Jesus himself was a prophet and spoke the words of God wouldn’t he be simply declaring what God was going to do? (see Deuteronomy 18:15) And this was the fact that God the Father would raise him up from the dead.
+And sense Jesus himself was a prophet and spoke the words of God wouldn’t he be simply declaring what God was going to do?
+(See Deuteronomy 18:15) And this was the fact that God the Father would raise him up from the dead.

-Below are other Scriptures showing that God raised Jesus from the dead.
-These should be proof that Jesus didn’t raise himself:
+Below are other Scriptures showing that God raised Jesus from the dead:

 Below are a few more scriptures and a comment that may help to shed light on all this: